icub-tech-iit/creo2urdf/README.md

 ## Assumptions & limitations

-- The assembly must contain only one non-circular kinematic chain.
+- The assembly has to be the entire ergoCub 1.1 simulation model.
 - The joints are in 0.

 ## Installation